terraform-google-modules/terraform-example-foundation/1-org/envs/shared/README.md

 ### Setup to run via Cloud Build
 1. Clone repo `gcloud source repos clone gcp-org --project=YOUR_CLOUD_BUILD_PROJECT_ID` (this is from terraform output from the previous section, 0-bootstrap)
-1. Navigate into the repo `cd gcp-org` and change to a non master branch `git checkout -b plan`
+1. Navigate into the repo `cd gcp-org` and change to a non prod branch `git checkout -b plan`
 1. Copy contents of foundation to new repo `cp -R ../terraform-example-foundation/1-org/* .` (modify accordingly based on your current directory)
 1. Copy cloud build configuration files for terraform `cp ../terraform-example-foundation/build/cloudbuild-tf-* . ` (modify accordingly based on your current directory)
 1. Rename terraform.example.tfvars to terraform.tfvars and update the file with values from your environment and bootstrap (you can re-run `terraform output` in the 0-bootstrap directory to find these values).
 Make sure that `default_region` is set to a valid [BigQuery dataset region](https://cloud.google.com/bigquery/docs/locations).
 1. Rename backend.tf.example backend.tf and update with your bucket from bootstrap.
 1. Commit changes with `git add .` and `git commit -m 'Your message'`
-1. Push your non master branch to trigger a plan `git push --set-upstream origin plan`
+1. Push your non prod branch to trigger a plan `git push --set-upstream origin plan`
     1. Review the plan output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
-1. Merge changes to master with `git checkout -b master` and `git push origin master`
+1. Merge changes to prod branch with `git checkout -b prod` and `git push origin prod`
     1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID

 ### Run terraform locally
-1. Change into 1-org folder
+1. Change into 1-org/envs/shared/ folder
 1. Rename terraform.example.tfvars to terraform.tfvars and update the file with values from your environment and bootstrap.
 1. Rename backend.tf.example backend.tf and update with your bucket from bootstrap.
 1. Run `terraform init`